Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 scipy_sf_error_set_action(SF_ERROR_LOSS, SF_ERROR_WARN)
 ```

+The idea then, was to split off this code into a shared library, which ended up being called `libsf_error_state` [].

-## Shipping it
+## The many battles to actually ship it

-`libsf_error_state`'s contents are fairly simple, but how _does_ one actually ship it as shared library within a Python
+`lib_sf_error_state`'s contents are fairly simple, but how does one actually ship a shared library within a Python
 package like SciPy?
 The process for creating and using shared libraries depends on the operating system and compiler
 toolchain.
 SciPy supports a wide range of platforms in aim of its goal to democratize access to scientific computing
-tools, and the greatest challenge turned out to be getting things to work on all of them.
+tools and the greatest challenge turned out to be getting things to work on each of them.
 Several times, just as we
 thought everything was finally working, another quirk would pop up that needed to be addressed.

 ### Path troubles

 The initial challenge was finding the right invocations to give to the [meson build system](https://mesonbuild.com/)
-used by SciPy [^13].
+used by SciPy [].
 Extension modules are configured in the `meson.build` files spread across SciPy's source tree
 and we needed to figure out how to set up a shared library and link it into each of the special function ufunc
 extension modules.
 Irwin and I begin working on this independently, comparing notes as we went.

-The first hiccup is that the following invocations were working on Irwin's Mac:
+The first hiccup is that the following invocations were working on Irwin's Mac.

 Setting up the shared library like this.